Chemical file format: Chemical Markup Language

 Chemical Markup Language (CML) is an open standard for representing molecular and other chemical data.
 The open source project includes XML Schema, source code for parsing and working with CML data, and an active community.
 The articles Tools for Working with Chemical Markup Language and XML for Chemistry and Biosciences discusses CML in more detail.
 CML data files are accepted by many tools, including JChemPaint, Jmol, XDrawChem and MarvinView.

+Connectivity-only formats

+Simpler chemical format focus on describing the connectivity of atoms (and sometimes their stereochemistry).
+They include:

+InChI

+InChI is an IUPAC-standard format for describing molecules.
+Multiple InChI strings can be joined into an "RInChI" to describe a chemical reaction, or into a "MInChI" to describe a mixture.